genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_audit.md

 id: audit
 ---

-We want to be able to track the changes made to the various trades on the `TRADE` table, such that we could see the times and modifications made during the history of the trade.
+We want to be able to track the changes made to the various trades on the `TRADE` table, such that we are able to see the times and modifications made during the history of the trade.
 So, we are going to add basic auditing to the `TRADE` table to keep a record of the changing states of the trades.

-This can be useful for historical purposes, if you need to at a later date be able to produce an accurate course of events.
+This is useful for historical purposes if you need to at a later date be able to produce an accurate course of events.

 ### Adding audit to table dictionary
 The first step to add basic auditing is to change the relevant table dictionary.
 In this instance, we will be making changes to the **positions-app-tutorial-tables-dictionary.kts**, by adding the `audit` parameter.
 It should resemble the following: